BolluSaiSrinivas16/PasswordGenerator/README.md

 # Password Generator

-A Python script that generates secure random passwords based on user preferences.
+A simple and customizable password generator written in Python.
+You can choose the length of the password and whether to include uppercase letters, numbers, and special characters.

 ## Features

+- Generate secure random passwords
 - Select password length
-- Include/exclude uppercase letters, digits, and special characters
+- Choose character types:
+  - Lowercase
+  - Uppercase
+  - Numbers
-- Simple CLI interface
+  - Symbols
+- Lightweight and runs in the terminal (CLI)

+## Technologies Used

+- Python 3.x
+- Built-in modules: `random`, `string`

+### Prerequisites

+- Python 3 installed on your system
+  You can download it from [python.org](https://www.python.org/downloads/)

-## How to Run
+### How to Run

 ```bash
 python password_generator.py